 Research Grants & Fellowships

-In addition to supporting studies and clinical trials, CCFA provides grants and fellowships for the training and development of the next generation of researchers and physicians specializing in inflammatory bowel diseases.
+In addition to supporting studies and clinical trials, CCFA provides grants and fellowships for the training and development of the next generation of researchers and physicians specializing in IBD.
+Since its founding in 1967, CCFA has awarded thousands of IBD grants totaling approximately $267 million of funding invested in research.

 Grant and Fellowship Opportunities

-CCFA offers several ongoing funding opportunities to support student and early-career researchers, as well as other professional development opportunities to enhance the pool of talent working in the field of inflammatory bowel diseases.
+CCFA offers several ongoing funding opportunities to support student and early-career researchers, as well as other professional development opportunities to enhance the pool of talent working in the field of IBD.

 - Senior Research Awards provide established researchers with funds to generate sufficient preliminary data to become competitive for funds from other sources.